ddhoang21/Code-Quiz/README.md

 ## Summary

-This project is a code quiz with multiple-choice questions.
+This project is a quiz about capital cities in the World.
+Each question answered incorrectly will make the timer go down by 10 seconds.
+The score is calculated by time remaining.

 ## Author